 Please e-mail the TA and copy the instructor.
-We will attempt to answer e-mails in 48 hours during the week.
-Please include ENY3005 5006 in the subject line.
+We will attempt to answer e-mails within 72 hours on weekdays.
+Include ENY3005_5006 in the subject line.
+Please be sure to check your Gatorlink e-mail.

 REQUIRED TEXTBOOK (Book or e-book can be rented or purchased.)

-Daly and Doyen's Introduction to Insect Biology and Diversity

-Third or Fourth Edition (4th edition is available through the UF Bookstore or as an e-book) James B. Whitfield and Alexander H. Purcell III ISBN# 978-0-19-538067-5, Oxford University Press
+Daly and Doyen's Introduction to Insect Biology and Diversity Fourth Edition (4th edition is available through the UF Bookstore or as an e-book) James B. Whitfield and Alexander H. Purcell III ISBN# 978-0-19-538067-5, Oxford University Press